HuygensING/timbuctoo-gui/README.md

 See the section about [deployment](#deployment) for more information.

+### `npm run gql-ts`

+To make sure your Typescript file stays up-to-date with the schema, this command updates the ts from the schema.faker.graphql file.
+Saves some time in endlessly converting graphql to typescript.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**